NoLieNoSean/NoNotes/content/Notes/200 Probability Theory MOC.md

 # Lecture notes

-These notes have been reorganised because I lost count of the lectures at some point, and do not reflect the exact sequence of topics covered in class.
+These notes have been reorganized because I lost count of the lectures at some point, and do not reflect the exact sequence of topics covered in class.

 - [[PROB_L1]] ✅
 	- Probability spaces, some properties of the probability measure